P-Trish/REGEX-and-Relax/gist-template.md

 ## Author

-A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)
+Patricia Alberto is a full-stack bootcamp student ready to apply her new skills and become a full-stack web developer.
+Check out her works here: https://github.com/P-Trish